andraugust/andraugust.github.io/statmech.md

 $$

-Turning to dimensional analysis and the known multiplicity of an ideal gas, the population equilibrium turns out to be
+Turning again to dimensional analysis and the known multiplicity of an ideal gas, the population equilibrium turns out to be

 $$